realitytracing/Reality-Tracing-WIP/human-foundations/locality-constraints-and-direction.md

+---

-# Locality, Constraints, and Direction
+title: Locality, Constraints, and Direction

+---
 ## Status

 This document clarifies the relationship between **constraints** and **locality** within the Reality Tracing framework.